Tuc-tac/SpotifyGeoFreedom/README.md

 - A free Spotify account
 - Your Spotify account must have the USA selected as the country ( if you have another country specified, then you can change it yourself to Usa, use Vpn )

-### Does it really work?
-I have no idea🤣 as long as it's just being tested

 ### Getting Started

 <details>